Dead Ringer (1964)

 Synopsis:

-Twenty years ago, Edith (Bette Davis) married twin sister Margaret’s (also Davis) boyfriend.
-Still angry about the betrayal, Margaret kills Edith and assumes her identity, but Margaret begins to realize that her sister’s life isn’t a bed of roses.
+Many years ago, Margaret (Bette Davis) stole twin sister Edith’s (also played by Davis) boyfriend.
+Still angry about the betrayal, bitter Edith murders the scheming Margaret and assumes her identity, but Edith doesn’t know that that her sister’s life is a mess.

 Reaction & Thoughts: